 The Reading Terminal Market is a Garden of Eden for hungry kids and their foodie parents.
 It offers a medley of goodies, including farm-fresh Pennsylvania Dutch specialties sold by Lancaster County Amish and Mennonites.
 There is lots of variety, so even the pickiest kid will find something to nosh on.
 If you’re traveling with a hot dog lover, make a beeline for Smucker’s Quality Meats, where the owner and his bonnet-clad daughters sell home-cured frankfurters served on soft potato rolls.
 For dessert, savor a sticky bun, apple fritter or donut from Beiler’s Bakery.

 Philadelphia is garnering a reputation as a player in the frozen dessert arena.
 If you crave a classic cone, Bassetts at the Reading Terminal Market is America’s oldest ice cream company.
 Franklin Fountain, located in the Old City, is the place to splurge on a festive banana split or elaborate sundae.
-If your child’s sophisticated palate insists on gelato, Capogiro has several locations that serve 27 luscious flavors made daily.

 Where to Stay